 "New" is one of the strongest words in marketing.
 "New" invokes the belief that something is moving forward, that it is different, modern or improved.
 People are attracted to new products like a magnet.
 Introducing new products on a constant basis is the best way to get attention and is invaluable publicity for a business.
 "New" positions a company as being dynamic and forward looking.
 Companies such as 3M and Sony have held this slot for periods of time but it is difficult to stay there.
 Innovation is hard work and the road is paved with failures.

-This white paper shows how market research, when used correctly, will minimize the risk of failure.
+This white paper shows how market research, when used correctly in product development research, will minimize the risk of failure.
 It also explains that market research does not always give a clear-cut answer – considerable insights and experience are required by the market research analyst to interpret the data and visualize the opportunity.

 The word "new" is sometimes over-played in marketing because it is so frequently used for everything from conceptually new products through to old wine in new bottles.
 The main types of product development are as follows: